-The physician self-referral laws (the "Stark" laws) forbid referrals between physicians and health care entities that have certain prohibited financial relationships.
-Under the Stark laws, a physician cannot refer patients to entities furnishing "designated health services" ("DHS") which are payable under Medicare (and possibly Medicaid) if the physician or his or her immediate family members have a financial interest in that entity.
+The Federal physician self-referral law (the "Stark" law) forbids referrals between physicians and health care entities that have certain prohibited financial relationships.
+Under the Stark law, a physician cannot refer patients to entities furnishing "designated health services" ("DHS") which are payable under Medicare (and possibly Medicaid) if the physician or his or her immediate family members have a financial interest in that entity.
 A prohibited financial relationship includes an ownership or investment interest and any compensation arrangement.
 Like the Anti-Kickback exceptions/safe harbors, the "Stark" exceptions are often very complex and very detailed.
 If the Stark law is implicated, all relevant exceptions must be squarely met, or the law will have been violated (i.e., Stark, unlike the Anti-Kickback Statute, is a "strict liability" law.
 In other words, under Stark, the intent of the parties is irrelevant).
+The New York State Stark Law prohibits a practitioner (which includes a licensed or registered physician, dentist, podiatrist, chiropractor, nurse, midwife, physician assistant or specialist assistant, physical therapist, or optometrist) from making referrals for clinical laboratory services, pharmacy services, radiation therapy services, physical therapy services or x-ray or imaging services covered by any payor (i.e., not just Medicare or Medicaid) to a health care provider authorized to provide such services where such practitioner (or an immediate family member) has a financial relationship with such health care provider.

 For more information, please see the Physician Self-Referral (Stark) Law Policy.